The Travel Clinic at Cornell Health provides pre-travel consultation, immunizations, and health information for members of the Cornell community.

 Start by visiting the CDC Traveler's Health website to learn about vaccination requirements for your destination.

-» Please contact us AT LEAST 6 WEEKS prior to your departure.
+Please contact us to schedule an appointment AT LEAST 6 WEEKS prior to your departure.
 The Travel Clinic can be busy, and appointments may not be available on short notice.
 Also, some immunizations require multiple doses spaced out over a number of weeks.

 What to expect at your appointment